1kraxx1/CafeMenu/README.md

-CodeCamp's CafeMenu Project
+CafeMenu
-Designing a menu page for a cafe webpage in HTML and CSS.
+A simple menu for a cafe webpage in HTML and CSS.